 - Re-notification requirement for small quantity generators.

 - New labeling requirements for hazardous waste containers.

 - Expanded contingency planning requirements.

--stringent elements of the new EPA RCRA hazardous waste rules, i.e., rules that have been relaxed and which Texas may choose to adopt or not, include:
+-stringent elements of the new EPA RCRA hazardous waste rules, i.e., rules that have bene relaxed and which Texas may choose to adopt or not, include: